Prior Learning Credits

 Advanced Placement allows incoming students at WGTC to receive course credit based upon previous experience, formal or informal, and results in advanced standing within a technical certificate, diploma or degree program.
 Advanced Placement includes the following:

 Students who have completed all or part of their secondary and postsecondary education outside of the United States are required to have their foreign postsecondary educational credentials evaluated by an independent evaluation service.
-Please contact the Office of Admissions for a list of approved agencies.
+Please contact the One-Stop Enrollment and Success Center for a list of approved agencies.

 The Registrar classifies transferring applicants as students on probation if their last college placed them on probation or dismissal.

 The following guidelines apply to the evaluation of transfer credit:

 - Official transcripts are required from all postsecondary institutions verifying a minimum grade of “C” in all courses for which students are seeking transfer credit to their program of study.